Most rewarding books of 2021

 I have many opinions about Goodreads and their stats, but for the most part I love using it to track my reading.

-I use a two system rating on my Goodreads account, which you can find here.
+I use a two-system rating on my Goodreads account, which you can find here.

-A 5 star means it’s a must read, and a 4 star is highly recommended.
-Anything else I read that doesn’t fit within my bookshelves I leave off.
+A 5-star means it’s a must-read, and a 4-star is highly recommended.
+Anything else I read that doesn’t fit within my bookshelves, I leave off.
 That means my account is curated.
-Its the best of everything I encountered that year.
-I tend to rate books highly that have inspired me but especially if I enjoyed the experience.
+It’s the best of everything I encountered that year.
+I tend to rate books highly that have inspired me, but especially if I enjoyed the experience.
 For instance, I found reading all seven Bridgerton books in a few short months very exciting.
-There was a long long waiting list on the library, and I refused to buy them, so I put them all on hold.
-That mean I had no idea which part of the series I’d read next.
-I ended up reading them all out of order and gobbling them up as soon as I got a notification.
-Whether they’re any good or not is another topic we can debate them, if you’d like.

 Subscribe for More Stories